 Individuals whose occupations involve the prevention, diagnosis, treatment and management of human and animal ailments.

-Individuals whose occupations are concerned with helping people deal with psychological, emotional and social problems.
+Individuals whose occupations are concerned with helping people deal with psychological, emotional and social problems or providing support for individuals who have an alcohol or drug use disorder.

 Individuals whose occupations are concerned with the administration of governmental organizations; the operation of commercial enterprises whose focus is producing, buying and/or selling goods and services; or the management of nonprofit organizations (i.e., entities that serve a religious function, provide services for the public benefit, provide advocacy services, operate primarily for the mutual benefit of their members or are private foundations whose primary function is to transfer funds to other nonprofit organizations).